|

 do “mobile-first” anything.

-Most of these were built using pure HTML, CSS, and hand-coded PHP—the way it
+Most of these were built using pure HTML, CSS, and hand-coded PHP -

 used to be done before frameworks took all the soul out of it.
 Some have Flash